jantman/vault-aws-creds/README.md

 1. Place (or symlink) ``vault-aws-creds.py`` somewhere on your system and make it executable.
 2. ``export VAULT_ADDR=<address to your Vault instance>``; it's recommended to put that in your ``~/.bashrc`` as well.
+3. Add ``eval $(vault-aws-creds.py -w)`` to your shell initialization file (i.e. ``~/.bashrc``).
-3. Run ``vault-aws-creds.py --wrapper-func`` and put the output of that in your ``~/.bashrc``.
-The wrapper function allows using this Python script to set environment variables in the _existing_ shell process.
+  If vault-aws-creds.py is not on your PATH, specify the absolute path to it in the above snippet.
+This will setup a function that allows vault-aws-creds.py to export environment variables back into your _existing_ shell process.
 4. *(optional)* If you wish to use the Console login URL generator, place (or symlink) ``aws-sts-console-url.py`` somewhere on your system and make it executable.